To improve the sound quality of your audio recording you need to perform home studio soundproofing, which actually has two main objectives:

 - Use sound damping compounds like Green Glue (check price) as a home studio soundproofing standard.
 This can be used between layers of the wall, floor, or ceiling.
 Green Glue producer says that the compound reaches its peak performance 30 days after application.

 - As an additional step consider using sound clips.
 With their heavy rubber elements, they are very effective at absorbing sound.
 To install simply screw them into the wall studs, insert a hat channel, and finally screw the drywall into the channel.

-- Cracks between the drywall component and around drywall fill with acoustical caulk (acoustical sealant).
+- Cracks between the drywall component and around drywall fill with acoustical sealant (check current price).